MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/s2d-hyper-converged.md

 ### Provision a cluster from Hyper-V hosts

 1. If you need to add the Hyper-V hosts to the VMM fabric, [follow these steps](hyper-v-existing.md).
 If they’re already in the VMM fabric, skip to the next step.
 2. Follow the instructions for [provisioning a cluster from standalone Hyper-V hosts managed in the VMM fabric](hyper-v-standalone.md).

-Note the following:
+**Note the following**:
-•	When you set up the cluster, remember to select the **Enable Storage Spaces Direct** option on the **General Configuration** page of the Create Hyper-V Cluster wizard.
+- When you set up the cluster, remember to select the **Enable Storage Spaces Direct** option on the **General Configuration** page of the Create Hyper-V Cluster wizard.
-•	In **Resource Type*, select **Existing servers running a Windows Server operating system**, and select the Hyper-V hosts to add to the cluster.
+-In **Resource Type*, select **Existing servers running a Windows Server operating system**, and select the Hyper-V hosts to add to the cluster.
-•	If S2D is enabled, you must validate the cluster.
+- If S2D is enabled, you must validate the cluster.
 Skipping this step isn't supported.

 ### Provision a cluster from bare metal machines